GoogleCloudPlatform/pgadapter/README.md

 ## Frameworks
 PGAdapter can be used with the following frameworks:
-1. `Liquibase`: Version 4.12.0 and higher have Pilot Support.
+1. `Liquibase`: Version 4.12.0 and higher are supported.
 See [Liquibase support](docs/liquibase.md) for more details.
 See also [this directory](samples/java/liquibase) for a sample application using `Liquibase`.
-2. `gorm`: Version 1.23.8 and higher have Pilot Support.
+2. `gorm`: Version 1.23.8 and higher are supported.
 See [gorm support](docs/gorm.md) for more details.
    See also [this directory](samples/golang/gorm) for a sample application using `gorm`.

 ## FAQ